|

 later Alphonse Milne-Edwards named the species Ailuropoda melanoleuca

-or black and white bear, known today as Pandas. |
+or black and white bear, known today as panda bear or Pandas.

 |